How is non-Hodgkin lymphoma diagnosed in children?

-Pleural or peritoneal fluid sampling: Spread of lymphoma to the thin membranes that line the inside of the chest and abdomen can cause fluid to build up.
-Pleural fluid (inside the chest) or peritoneal fluid (inside the abdomen) can be removed by placing a hollow needle through the skin into the chest or abdomen.
+Pleural or peritoneal fluid sampling: If lymphoma spreads to the thin membranes that line the inside of the chest and abdomen it can cause fluid to build up.
+Pleural fluid (inside the chest) or peritoneal fluid (inside the abdomen) can be removed using a hollow needle put through the skin into the chest or abdomen.

 Before the procedure, the doctor uses a local anesthetic to numb the skin and may give the child other medicines so they are drowsy or asleep during the procedure.
-The fluid is then withdrawn and looked at under the microscope to check for lymphoma cells.
+The fluid is then drawn out and looked at under the microscope to check for lymphoma cells.

-When this procedure is used to remove fluid from the chest, it is called a thoracentesis.
-When it is used to collect fluid from inside the abdomen, it is known as a paracentesis.
+When this procedure is used to remove fluid from the chest, it’s called a thoracentesis.
+When it is used to collect fluid from inside the abdomen, it’s known as a paracentesis.

 Lab tests on biopsy samples to diagnose and classify lymphoma

-All biopsy samples and fluids are looked at under a microscope by a pathologist (a doctor with special training in identifying cancer cells).
+All biopsy samples and fluids are looked at under a microscope by a pathologist (a doctor with special training in using lab tests to identify cancer cells).
 The doctor looks at the size and shape of the cells and how they are arranged.
 This may reveal not only if a child has lymphoma, but also what type of lymphoma it is.
 Because diagnosing lymphoma can be tricky, it helps if the pathologist specializes in diseases of the blood.

-Pathologists can sometimes tell which kind of lymphoma a child has by looking at the cells, but usually other types of lab tests need to be done on the samples to confirm the diagnosis.
+Pathologists can sometimes tell which kind of lymphoma a child has by looking at the cells, but usually other types of lab tests are needed to confirm the diagnosis.

 In this test, a part of the biopsy sample is treated with special antibodies (man-made versions of immune system proteins) that attach only to specific molecules on the cell surface.
 These antibodies cause color changes, which can be seen under a microscope.
-This test may be helpful in distinguishing different types of non-Hodgkin lymphoma from one another and from other diseases.
+This test can help distinguish different types of NHL from one another and from other diseases.